-Also drinking a glass of water when you first get up in the morning is a great way to replace fluids lost during the night and get your metabolic system started.
+As this is a great way to replace fluids lost during the night and get your metabolic system started.

-And staying a step ahead of your thirst during the working day will give you more energy too.
+And staying a step ahead of your thirst during the day will give you more energy too.

-When you get into the habit of drinking small amounts of water regularly you may find you are hitting the 8 cups target anyway.
+As when you get into the habit of drinking small amounts of water regularly you may find you are hitting the 8 cups target anyway.

 Don't Like Water?
-Here Are A Few Ways To Spice It Up
+Spice It Up

-And this can make staying hydrated a real struggle for some of us.
+But the problem is that not everyone enjoys drinking water and this can make staying hydrated a real struggle for some of us.

-This is because they are diuretics that will make you need to pee more often and can actually dehydrate you rather than hydrate you.
+As they are diuretics that will make you need to pee more often and can actually dehydrate you rather than hydrate you.

 So what can you do to get around this problem?

-However I'd steer clear of these as they are also pumped full of sugar.
+However, I'd steer clear of these as they are also pumped full of sugar.